redtea3930/ShaolinAI-Project-1/README.md

 ![Corporate Liquid Assets and the Fed Balance Sheet](Corporate_Liquid.png)
 4. **We found a moderate inverse correlation between Interest Rates and Real Estate:** When delayed by three years, interest rates show an inverse correlation with asset prices before the QE era (which is normal), but after after QE began the inverse correlation was suppressed.
 ![Delayed Interest Rates and Los Angeles Home Values](Rates_offset_fed.png)
 5. **The Fed and Home Prices:** We plotted average home prices in ten major cities and compared them to the fed balance sheet.
 Starting in 2012, home values became highly correlated with the fed balance sheet.
+This chart is normalized, or scaled such that the y axis is equal on all plots.
 ![Normalized Home Values and the Fed](10Cities_Fed.jpg)
 ### Once we were confident that QE highly correlates with financial assets, our next question was do any aspects of a home make it correlate higher or lower with QE?
 6. **Highest and Lowest Home Prices of Six Major Cities, Plotted Against the Fed Balance Sheet:** This chart shows how some cities were more correlated to the Fed than others, especially in the top tier homes of LA, San Diego, and New York.
 The Great Financial Crisis occurred on the left side, when most home values experienced a blow off top.
 At that time we can see the market was more organic, in that the top tier homes of most cities were worth more than the bottom tier homes of most cities.
 Up to present day, the bottom tier homes of LA and San Diego gained more than the top tier homes of Las Vegas.
 For each city, Top Tier contains homes within the 65th and 95th percentile range, while Bottom Tier contains those within the 5th and 35th percentile.